Hello!

 Prior to MIT, I worked as a financial derivative structurer at Morgan Stanley in London.
 I received my Bachelor’s degree in Natural Sciences (Physics) from University of Cambridge and my Master’s degree in Management Science and Engineering from Stanford University.
 Originally from Hangzhou, China, I spent much of my teenage years in Singapore.

 ✨I’m on the 2025-26 academic job market!
+I will be presenting at the following sessions at the 2025 INFORMS Annual meeting:

 View My CV